AdobeDocs/certification.en/help/certifications/rtcdp/rtcdp-e-technical.md

 **Requirement 2: AD7-E601 Adobe Real-Time CDP Technical Practitioner**

 The AD7-E601 exam covers the creation, management and understanding of customer profile, segmentation, destinations across sources, and other topics.
 The exam validates the foundational skills and knowledge needed to employ Real-time CDP for audience segmentation, destination exports, and activation on a real-time basis for unified profiles that adhere to data and privacy regulations.
-Candidates should have experience with Customer Data Platforms (CDP) and knowledge of Adobe Experience Platform.
+Candidates should have experience with Customer Data Platforms (CDP) and knowledge of Adobe [!DNL Experience Platform].

 **Exam details:**